Skip to main content

 Tree Line USA recognizes public and private utilities that effectively promote the dual goals of safe, reliable electric service and abundant, healthy trees across utility service areas.

-Citizen Forester of the Year
+Community Tree Advocate of the Year

-2022 Winner and Nominees:
+2024 Winner and Nominees:

 Palo Verde Award for Urban Forestry Enhancement

-This award is given to an exceptional business whose work provides innovative leadership or contributions of talent and effort that enable the advancement of sustainable community forestry efforts at a local or state level.
+This award is given to an exceptional business or organization whose work provides innovative leadership or contributions of talent and effort that enable the advancement of sustainable community forestry efforts at a local or state level.

-2022 Winner and Nominees:
+2024 Winner and Nominees:

 Ironwood Award for Public Service